| LICENSE | ||

 "Could not establish connection with SpaceControl daemon.": Ensure

-is running. -
+sc_daemonis running. -

 "Failed to create uinput device":